 chemical cardioversion.
 Follow your healthcare provider’s instructions about what

-medicines to take before you start the cardioversion.
-Don’t stop taking any medicine
+medicines to take before the cardioversion.
+Don’t stop taking any medicine unless

-unless your healthcare provider tells you to do so.
-You might need blood tests before
+your healthcare provider tells you to do so.
+You might need blood tests before the

-the procedure to make sure it is safe to have the procedure.
+procedure to make sure it's safe to have the procedure.

 Depending on the type of irregular heart rhythm you have, you could be at a higher